-6. Employee benefits, administrative, finance and other expenses a) Employee benefits expense b) Administrative and other expenses
+6. Employee benefits, administrative, finance and other expenses

 This note provides further details about Cromwell's other operating business expenses, including Cromwell's employee benefits expenses and its components as well as items included in administrative and other expenses and finance costs.